coolbutuseless/anon/README.md

         formal arguments are extracted from the expression on the LHS of a two-sided formula e.g. `a:b ~ a + b + 1` becomes `function(a,
         b) {a + b + 1}`
+3.  `formula_to_1arg_function()` is the simplest example of converting a formula to a function.
+This function is free of any dependency on `rlang`, but has quite limited functionality i.e. it assumes that the required function only takes 1 argument, and that it is always `.x`

 ## Installation